 Learn how to design a dashboard in Excel, and create visually effective spreadsheets and layouts, clean menu structures using mockups and UI (user interface) elements.
 You can apply every displayed visual component if you are creating your presentations.

-We’ll show you how to design interactive dashboard templates.
+We’ll show you how to design dashboards in Excel.
 Bring your idea to life by using a shape tool.
 A wireframe is a detailed visual model of an application’s UI that is like a blueprint of content and functionality.

 Table of Contents